Hovercraft: Recreational/sport

 Small commercially manufactured, kit or plan-built hovercraft are increasingly being used for recreational purposes, such as inland racing and cruising on inland lakes and rivers, marshy areas, estuaries and inshore coastal waters.

 The Hovercraft Cruising Club supports the use of hovercraft for cruising in coastal and inland waterways, lakes and lochs.

-The Hovercraft Club of Great Britain, founded in 1966, regularly organizes inland and coastal hovercraft race events at various venues across the United Kingdom.
+The Hovercraft Club of Great Britain, founded in 1966, regularly organises inland and coastal hovercraft race events at various venues across the United Kingdom.
 Similar events are also held in Europe and the US.